williamberman/example-hip-build/README.md

 | CUDA_ARCH |  | Optional: If targeting CUDA, specific architecture to target.
 Standard `compute_XX` form. |

 ###### Building AMD
+This builds on amd and nvidia machines but the resulting binary hasn't been ran on an amd machine that supports rocm.

 ```sh
 $ mkdir build-amd
 $ cd build-amd